 There are two kinds of production activity, known as "make" relationships in the model - commodity production by industry, established by the input/output tables in the configuration, and labour supplied by households, from employment data.
-There are five kinds of consumption activity, known as "use" relationships - industrial use of goods/services, household use of good/services, labour use by industry, floorspace use by industry and floorspace use by households.
+There are five kinds of consumption activity, known as "use" relationships - industrial use of goods/services, household use of good/services, labour use by industry, floorspace use by households.
 In addition there are imports/exports from outwith the region.